robo-cap/terraform-provider-oke-token/templates/data-sources/oketoken_cluster_auth.md

 ### Optional

 - `refresh_trigger` (String) Arbitrary value that forces the data source to be re-evaluated when it changes.
 Set this to `timestamp()` to defer token generation until apply and get the freshest token Terraform can provide.
+Do not use this when another provider must consume the token during planning, because Terraform will treat the token as unknown until apply.

 ### Read-Only